 Available official statistics on unemployment only distinguish between nationalities, but not between residence statuses of persons concerned.
 Therefore, it is not possible to determine how many beneficiaries of international protection have successfully integrated into the labour market.

-It has to be noted that this study does not distinguish between the residence status of the persons surveyed.
+It must be noted that this study does not distinguish between the residence status of the persons surveyed.
 Therefore, it is not clear how many of the persons surveyed have been granted protection status.
 Nevertheless, the analysis provides at least an indication for the situation of persons with protection status, since a high percentage of persons who have arrived as asylum seekers between 2013 and 2016 have been granted protection.

 These findings have been confirmed by the final report on this long-term survey published in November 2020.[7]
 The study points to the positive developments triggered through specific integration measures aiming at labour market integration and show that inclusion into the formal labour market is likely to take place after three to five years of stay.
 Moreover, the study shows a significant effect of the duration of asylum procedures on the labour market integration: If an asylum procedure is prolonged by six months (in comparison to the regular duration of such procedures) the chances of labour market integration is diminished by 11%.
 A positive outcome of the procedure enhances the chances by 30% with the stable residence status being the most influential factor for employment of (former) asylum seekers.[8]
 The residence requirement of Section 12a of the Residence Act on the other hand has a detrimental effect on labour market integration of refugees even though its purpose was to enhance integration.[9]